 - Retail and service establishments

-- Local restaurants
+- Localrestaurants

 - Coffee houses and delis

 - Supermarkets

 - Arts establishments (dance studios, martial arts studios, art schools, community theaters, music schools)

 - Gyms and youth sports training facilities

 - Libraries

 - Pediatrician and dentist offices

 - Town borough and recreation centers

 - High school and college campus student centers

-To generate interest, some bakers document their event planning and preparations with photos and videos posted on social media with the hashtag
+To generate interest, some bakers document their event planning and preparations with photos and videos posted on social media with the hashtag #BakeADifference.

-#BakeADifference.
 You can use the Bake for a Cure Facebook banner and Twitter banner (right click and save to desktop) to call attention to your bake sale efforts.
-We also have sample writeups that you can use to send emails to all your contacts and to post on social media.
+We have sample write ups in the promotions section of our resources page that you can use to send emails to your contacts and to post on social media.